 Jessica recently started working for EVICS as the Parent Educatoon Coordinator after working at Harmony Foundation as a Clinical Case Manager for many years.
 Jessica has her Bachelors of Science in Social Work from Greenville University in IL.
 As well as a Certified Addictions Counselor.
 Jessica has worked with eating disorder treatment in St. Louis, MO and with the homeless population in Chicago, IL.
 She is an Estes Park native and is very passionate about supporting the community.

 Carlie Speedlin Bangs

-Carlie recently began working at EVICS as the Program Coordinator after working extensively in Environmental Education and Family Programs.
+Carlie enjoys her role at EVICS as the Program Coordinator after working extensively in Environmental Education and Family Programs.
 She developed curriculum and programs for school garden programs, outdoor education, recreation, family programs and before and after school care.
 During her studies at University of Nebraska- Lincoln, she gained experience in sociological research and wrote her undergraduate thesis on school garden use by teachers.
 At EVICS, she develops programs, trainings, workshops, and the annual conference for childcare and preschool providers.
 She also manages all marketing and social media, and is a Parent Educator.